Ankur9519050910/HighConcurrencyTicketingSystem/server/Technical_Architechture.md

 ## Technical Workflow Architecture

-The core of FlashSeat is a **Hybrid Locking Engine** that decouples high-speed concurrency controls from durable data storage.
+The core of TicketS is a **Hybrid Locking Engine** that decouples high-speed concurrency controls from durable data storage.

 ### The Master Flowchart
 This diagram represents the exact lifecycle of a request in our system.